logo

 protected getKeyPath(attributes) {

-// Get the source node and target node
+// Get source node and target node

 const { sourceNode, targetNode } = this;

-// Get the position coordinates of the nodes
+// Get node position coordinates

 const [x1, y1] = sourceNode.getPosition();